SAP-samples/teched2025-AD160/exercises/ex1/README.md

 # Creating an Incident Management Application with AI Agents in SAP Build Code

+We are using SAP Build Code, which provides a powerful, cloud-based development environment optimized specifically for the SAP ecosystem, which accelerates the creation of business applications and extensions.
+As a central entry point for the SAP Build portfolio we start in the SAP Build Lobby.

 1. Go to the SAP Build Lobby https://lcapteched.eu10.build.cloud.sap/lobby  to create a new application.
 2. Click the Create button to begin -> By clicking on *Create* you can choose between ,,Create’’ ,,Clone from Git’’ and ,,Add from Dev Space’’ -> Choose *Create*